-We founded SmartCrowd with the overarching goal to help people make sensible investments.
+We founded SmartCrowd with the overarching goal to help people make sensible and safe investments.
 Our team had collectively read about thousands of people getting scammed in some foreign exchange trading scheme or some off-plan investment scheme.
 There are many reasons for this, but two key factors are the absence of compelling options for retail investors and a lack of transparency from investment firms.

-One of our core values is trust; we were compelled to provide investors protection on their investment.
+One of SmartCrowd’s core values is trust; we were compelled to provide investors protection on their investment.
 We wanted people to feel comfortable investing large sums of money on a digital platform and sleep easy, knowing that one-way tickets to the Caymans were not part of our exit strategy.
 This process wasn’t easy as regulators made us jump through numerous hoops since we primarily cater to retail investors.
 They feel this segment of the market has a limited understanding of finance; hence there should be extensive restrictions limiting their exposure, a “we must save them from themselves” mentality.
 Those limitations make it extremely challenging to create a commercially viable business, but we believe we’ve cracked the code and are confident in our business’s long-term value.
 Our approach has always been conservative, focused on quality rather than quantity.

 Is my investment Fort Knox?